Pepitone drops lawsuit that sought bat from Hall of Fame - WHIZ News

 The suit alleged Pepitone agreed to lend the bat to the Hall of Fame “with the understanding and upon the condition that it would be returned to him at any time upon his request.”

-The Hall of Fame says the bat was donated and that it has owned it for more than 50 years.
+The Hall of Fame said the bat was donated and that it has owned it for more than 50 years.

 Mantle hit his 500th home run off Baltimore’s Stu Miller at the original Yankee Stadium in the seventh inning on May 14, 1967.
 The lawsuit claimed Mantle wanted to use a lighter bat than his signature model in order to generate bat speed and Pepitone obliged after going deep against Miller the previous inning.